Skip to content

 Where the NCEO Fits In

 We are a nonprofit membership and research organization.
+(For an overview of the field, see Who’s Who in ESOPs and Employee Ownership.)
 Our mission is to help employee ownership thrive, and we serve as the leading source of unbiased information about employee ownership.
 We are the main publisher and research source in the field, hold dozens of webinars and live meetings annually, and provide services to our thousands of members.
 As part of our commitment to providing impartial information, we do not provide ongoing consulting services; we have no financial stake in whether you set up a stock plan.
-We do provide introductory consulting services to help you decide what to do.

 More Ways to Learn